-Plant-based nutrition does not mean a boring diet full of plain steamed or raw vegetables on a bed of rice and beans (though it certainly can if that excites you).
-There is also a world of healthy desserts, snacks, treats, and flavourful, hearty meals that fill you up and can leave you feeling fantastic.
+Plant-based nutrition does not mean a boring diet full of plain steamed or raw vegetables on a bed of rice and beans (though it certainly can be if that excites you).
+There is also a world of healthy desserts, snacks, treats, and flavourful, hearty meals that can fill you up and leave you feeling fantastic.

 What is a Plant-based Diet?